A fast dynamic smooth adaptive meshing scheme with applications to compressible flow

+We compute a sequence of meshes for $N=16^2$ up to $N=256^2$ using SAM, and calculate the $L^2$ Jacobian errors $\mathcal{E}_2$.
+For the purposes of consistency with \cite{Delzanno2008}, we use a slightly different formula to compute $\mathcal{E}_2$ (see equations (46)-(52) in \cite{Delzanno2008}).
+In particular, 2\textsuperscript{nd}-order differencing is used to calculate the Jacobian and, as such, we expect only 2\textsuperscript{nd} order convergence of the errors $\mathcal{E}_2$.
+Consequently, we instead use the 3\textsuperscript{rd} order linear upwind scheme for the transport equation solve.
+The pseudo-time step is set according to \eqref{dtau-adaptive} with $\mathrm{CFL}_\tau = 8$.

-The function $\bar{\Ge}$ is radially symmetric, and consequently does not satisfy the Neumann condition $D \Ge \cdot \nu \neq 0$ c.f. \Cref{subsec:Poisson}.
-As such, the resulting solutions computed with SAM do not display 2\textsuperscript{nd} order accuracy in the limit $N \to \infty$, though, as shown in \Cref{table:forcing-radial}, the order of convergence only degrades to approximately 1.8 for the resolutions considered.
+The errors are listed in \Cref{table:forcing-radial}, along with the errors for the MK scheme obtained from \cite{Delzanno2008}.
+The function $\bar{\Ge}$ is radially symmetric, and consequently does not satisfy the Neumann condition $D \Ge \cdot \nu \neq 0$.
+As such, the resulting solutions computed with SAM do not display 2\textsuperscript{nd} order accuracy in the limit $N \to \infty$, though, as shown in \Cref{table:forcing-radial}, the order of convergence only degrades to approximately 1.75 for the resolutions considered.

 Nonetheless, we shall additionally consider a modified version of this test problem in which the function $\bar{\Ge}(y)$ in \eqref{radial-forcing} is replaced by the function $\bar{\Ge}^*(y)$, where $\bar{\Ge}^*(y)$ is such that $D \bar{\Ge}^* \cdot \nu = 0$ on $\partial \Omega$.
 The function $\bar{\Ge^*}$ is equal to $\bar{\Ge}$ in the interior of $\Omega$, but is mollified with an appropriate cut-off function in a small region near the boundary $\partial \Omega$ to enforce the Neumann condition (see Appendix \ref{sec-appendices-a} for further details).